pepordev/ConsoleExperienceClassic/README.md

 - **Author**: pepordev
 - **Version**: 0.0.1
+- **Special Thanks**:
+  - @luskanek for his support, help, guidance and the awesome Interact addon
+  - @Shagu for being an inspiration
-- **Special Thanks**: @luskanek for his support, help and guidance, the rest of the addon developer community, and the user community for feedback and testing
+  - The rest of the addon developer community, and the user community for feedback and testing

 **Note**: This addon is designed specifically for World of Warcraft: Vanilla (1.12.1).
 It may not work correctly with other WoW versions or private server modifications.